w3c/pm-wg/README.md

 Minutes are taken using the [W3C Bots on IRC](https://www.w3.org/2008/04/scribe.html), namely [RRSAgent](https://www.w3.org/2002/03/RRSAgent) and [Zakim](https://www.w3.org/2001/12/zakim-irc-bot.html).
 See also the separate page on [IRC](https://www.w3.org/Project/IRC/) for further details on how to access the W3C IRC servers.
 The PM Working Group uses the `#pmwg` IRC Channel.

 By default, the minutes are stored as `https://www.w3.org/YYYY/MM/DD-pmwg-minutes.html`.
 Modifying/updating those minutes require W3C team privileges, though.
 To make them more easily manageable to the Working Group, these minutes are copied on the `minutes` folder on this repository under the name `YYYY-MM-DD.html`.
-There is also an [index page](https://w3c.github.io/pm-wg/minutes/index.html) that can be used to access the individual minutes in a readable form.
+An [index page](https://w3c.github.io/pm-wg/minutes/index.html), displaying the list of all minutes with their respective table of contents, as well as a [resolution page](https://w3c.github.io/pm-wg/minutes/resolutions.html), listing the formal resolutions passed by the Working Group, are generated automatically.

 ## Contributing to the Publishing Maintenance Working Group Repositories